brookjordan/corner-ribbon/README.md

 ### Colours
 `$corner-ribbon-colors`

+Often you won't want to use bright yellow and medium blue banners.
+(We get it.
+Managers can be super uptight about branding an all that.
+It's cool, we've got ya back!)

-This accepts an object which describes all of the colours of ribbon you'll want to use in your app.
+This accepts an object which describes all the colours of ribbon you'll want to use in your app.

 For example, if you only have one ribbon colour:
 ```sass